 2011-12: Hargrove once again provided crunch and some scoring in his second season with Fargo.
 He led the Force in penalty minutes (140) and was the team’s third-leading scorer.
 In 54 games he scored 16 goals with 22 assists and was plus-one.
 Fargo finished fourth in the Western Conference and advanced to the second round in the playoffs.
 Hargrove was scoreless in six playoff games and was minus-one with 10 penalty minutes.
 He committed to playing college hockey at Western Michigan in 2012-13.
 In his third year of draft eligibility, he was selected by Boston in the seventh round (205th overall) of the 2012 NHL Draft.

-The Bruins have been focusing on adding toughness in the draft and Colton Hargrove is a great example.
-The tough Texan is a power winger who loves to hit and grind in the dirty areas.
-Heavy on the puck down low and tough to move from in front of the net, Hargrove is well suited to the pro game.
-He also has surprisingly good hands and feel for his linemates, though his bread and butter is certainly his power game.
+Hargrove is a big forward who loves to hit and play a grinding game in the dirty areas.
+He is heavy on the puck down low and tough to move from in front of the net.
+He has good hands and a feel for his linemates, though his bread and butter is certainly his power game.